CenturyLinkCloud/clc-puppet/README.md

 Values have the following effects:

-* 'present': Ensure that the server exists in either the started or stopped or paused state.
+* 'present': Ensures that the server exists in either the started, stopped, or paused state.
   If the server doesn't yet exist, a new one is created.
 * 'started': Ensures that the server is up and running.
 If the server doesn't yet exist, a new one is created.
   This can be used to resume paused servers.
 * 'stopped': Ensures that the server is created, but is not running.
   This can be used to shut down running servers.
 * 'paused': Ensures that the server is created, but is paused.
   This can be used to pause running servers.
 * 'absent': Ensures that the server doesn't exist on CenturyLink Cloud.

 ##### `cpu`

 Specifies the number of CPU cores.
-Valid values are in 1..16 range.
+Valid values are in the 1..16 range.

 ##### `memory`

 Specifies the amount of RAM (in gigabytes).
-Valid values are in 1..128 range.
+Valid values are in the 1..128 range.

 ##### `group_id`

 ID of the parent group.
-Could be empty if `group` specified.
+Could be empty if `group` is specified.

 ##### `group`

 Name of the parent group.
-Could be empty if `group_id` specified.
+Could be empty if `group_id` is specified.

 ##### `source_server_id`

 *Required* ID of the server to use a source.
-May be the ID of a template, or when cloning, an existing server ID
+May be the ID of a template, or when cloning, an existing server ID.

 ##### `managed`

 Boolean.
 Whether to create the server as managed or not.
-Default to false.
+Defaults to false.

 ##### `managed_backup`

 Boolean.
 Whether to add managed backup to the server.
 Must be a managed server.
-Default to false.
+Defaults to false.

 ##### `type`

 Type of server to create.
-Valid values are 'standard', 'hyperscale' or 'vareMetal'.
-Default to 'standard'.
+Valid values are 'standard', 'hyperscale', or 'bareMetal'.
+Defaults to 'standard'.

 ##### `storage_type`

 Type of storage for server.
-Valid values are 'standard', 'premium' or 'hyperscale'.
+Valid values are 'standard', 'premium', or 'hyperscale'.

 ##### `primary_dns`